CrayLabs/SmartSim-Scaling/README.md

   1) Resnet50 CNN with ImageNet dataset

-Each client performs 10 executions of the following commands
+Each client performs 101 executions of the following commands.
+The first iteration is a warmup;
+the next 100 are measured for inference throughput.

   1) ``put_tensor``     (send image to database)
   2) ``run_script``     (preprocess image)